dimitriharding/next-level-automation-workshop/slides.md

 </div>

 <!--
-An environment variable is made up of a name/value pair, and any number may be created and available for reference at a point in time
+An environment variable is made up of a name/value pair, and any number may be created and available for reference at a point in time.

+This is be editing this.
 -->

 ---